 When it comes to getting to Scotland from the rest of mainland Britain it's very easy indeed.
 With the great range of rail, air and road options, you could be in Scotland in time for dinner, or even lunch!

 Glasgow and Edinburgh are both served by frequent direct train services from London, and are easily reached from other main English towns and cities, though you may have to change trains en route.

-- Virgin Trains East Coast depart from London King's Cross and run up the east coast via Peterborough, York and Newcastle to Edinburgh, with some continuing on to Glasgow, Aberdeen or Inverness.
+- LNER depart from London King's Cross and run up the east coast via Peterborough, York and Newcastle to Edinburgh, with some continuing on to Glasgow, Aberdeen or Inverness.

-- Virgin trains run up the west coast from London Euston via Crewe, Preston and Carlisle to Glasgow.
+- Avanti West Coast run up the west coast from London Euston via Crewe, Preston and Carlisle to Glasgow.

 - Overnight sleeper services from London Euston also operate to a number of Scottish cities via the west coast route.

 Services from other areas

 There are a number of long-distance direct services to Scotland that begin from outside London:

 - Avanti West Coast runs services from Birmingham to Edinburgh or Glasgow.

 - CrossCountry services link Cardiff, Paignton, Penzance, Bournemouth and Brighton with Glasgow, Edinburgh and Aberdeen, via Birmingham.

 - TransPennine Express operate direct services to Edinburgh and Glasgow from Manchester Airport via Manchester, Preston, Lancaster, Oxenholme Lake District and Carlisle.

 - For all train times to Scotland and fares across the UK network, visit National Rail Enquiries.